 |Page tools: Print Page Print All RSS Search this Product|

-Chinese residents made a record number of visits to Australia in the 2013-14 financial year, according to the Australian Bureau of Statistics (ABS).
+Chinese residents made a record number of visits to Australia in the 2016 calendar year, according to figures released today by the Australian Bureau of Statistics (ABS).

-"The most frequently cited reason for journey was for a holiday, making up nearly half of all journeys, and the median amount of time people spent in Australia was 11 days.”
+"The most frequently cited reason for journey was for a holiday, making up over half of all journeys, and the median amount of time people spent in Australia was 11 days," said Ms Noack.

-Further information can be found in Overseas Arrivals and Departures, June 2014 (cat. no. 3401.0) available for free from the ABS website (www.abs.gov.au).
+Further information can be found in Overseas Arrivals and Departures, Australia, December 2016 (cat. no. 3401.0), available for free from the ABS website http://www.abs.gov.au.

 These documents will be presented in a new window.